 Air Fryer Apple Pie Bombs

-As seen in Crispy, Delicious Air Fryer Creations.
+Category: Crispy, Delicious Air Fryer Creations

 Enjoy sweet and flaky treats by tucking cinnamon apple filling inside soft biscuit dough, then shaping into rounds and air frying until perfectly golden.
 Finished with a dip in melted butter and a generous coating of apple pie spice and sugar, these irresistible bites deliver classic autumn flavors and a delightful mix of tender interior and crisp, buttery crust.
 Serve warm for the best comfort, either as a dessert, snack, or indulgent side for gatherings or a cozy night in.